julia-crosara/color-game/README.md

 # Color Game

-Project for Colt Steele's Web Developer Bootcamp
+Project for Colt Steele's Web Dev course, featuring vanilla JavaScript and DOM manipulation

 # How to play